thejasprab/CCDACourseProject/README.md

 ## License and data usage

-- Code: MIT or course default license (see repository policy if provided).
+- Code: Released under the MIT License.
+Any redistribution must retain the original copyright notice and license text for proper attribution.
-- Dataset: arXiv metadata is released under a CC0 public domain dedication.
+- Dataset: arXiv metadata is available under a CC0 public domain dedication.
-  Individual paper PDFs can have their own licenses and must be respected.
+Individual paper PDFs may have separate licenses and must be used in accordance with their respective terms.

 ---